takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 combinedScatteringTextures = true
 ```

-Whether to store the single Mie scattering in the alpha channel of the scattering texture, reducing the memory footprint on the GPU.
+Whether to store the single Mie scattering in the alpha channel of the scattering texture, which reduces the GPU memory footprint.
+Disabling this option improves the color of the Mie scattering, especially when the sun is near the horizon.

 #### higherOrderScatteringTexture